 Fredericksburg Trade Days are held the third weekend of the month.
 On U.S. 290 East, across from Wildseed Farms.
 Parking charge.
 830/990-4900.

 Fredericksburg and Gillespie County are noted for producing about 40 percent of all Texas peaches, as well as for grape growing.
-There are more than a dozen wineries and numerous tasting rooms in this wine-producing region.
-For information, visit www.visitfredericksburgtx.com.
+There are nearly 20 wineries in this wine-producing region.
+For information, visit www.visitfredericksburgtx.com.?

 For nearby points of interest, see KERRVILLE, STONEWALL and JOHNSON CITY.

 Arts & Culture

 These are photos of Fredericksburg.
 Explore more Texas To-Dos for inspiration for your next trip!

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience